Vietnam.vn - Nền tảng quảng bá Việt Nam

 The provision of medical services and care for the elderly in our country still has many limitations.

-Faced with this situation, Mr. Nguyen Trung Anh proposed that it is necessary to soon establish a department of geriatrics at medical universities, strengthen training in geriatrics for doctors, nurses, and other medical staff; train human resources for elderly care; promote international cooperation in training human resources for geriatrics.
-At the same time, it is necessary to develop a long-term care system for the elderly through the development of a nursing home system, especially nursing homes with medical care, and diversify support services for the elderly living at home.
+Faced with this situation, Mr. Nguyen Trung Anh proposed that it is necessary to soon establish a department of geriatrics at medical universities, strengthen training in geriatrics for doctors, nurses, and other medical staff; train human resources to care for the elderly; promote international cooperation in training human resources in geriatrics.
+At the same time, it is necessary to develop a long-term care system for the elderly through developing a system of nursing homes, especially nursing homes with medical care, and diversify support services for the elderly living at home.

 Source